 What about the “doughnut hole”?

-The doughnut hole means once your drug expenses hit a certain amount ($2,970 in 2013), your coverage stops.
-You get a discount of 52.5% on brand-name drugs and a 14% discount on generics, until your drug expenses reach $4,750.
+The doughnut hole means once your drug expenses hit a certain amount ($3,700 in 2017), your coverage stops.
+You get a discount on brand-name drugs and generics, until your drug expenses reach $4,950.
 After that, you qualify for catastrophic coverage, which means you pay only 5% of your drug costs for the rest of the year.
-AARP has an interactive calculator you can use to explore ways to avoid the doughnut hole.
 The doughnut hole is still with us and will be until 2020, though the out-of-pocket costs consumers will have to pay while in the doughnut hole will shrink every year.

 What if I’m on Medicaid or need help paying for my drugs?